elixir-europe/infectious-diseases-toolkit/data-analysis/pathogen-characterisation.md

 When analysing pathogen data involved in a health emergency or epidemic outbreak are:
 - Define the pathogen and specific aspects to be investigated, e.g. genomic features of interest
-- Collect the suitable reference data about the pathogen of interest, preferentially from community-accepted repositories, e.g. ENA, GISAID.
+- Collect the suitable reference data about the pathogen of interest, preferentially from community-accepted repositories, e.g. {% tool "european-nucleotide-archive" %} and {% tool "gisaid" %}.
 It is worth noting that the right reference should be chosen taking into account mutation features, time of isolation, classification, phenotype, and genomic structure.
 - Before analysing the data, define which specific aspect of the pathogen’s variability will be investigated.
 For example, if your aim is to describe the whole variability along the genome, the data should be compared with the whole reference genome.
 - Define the type of data you are using, e.g. DNA or RNAseq for viral genome characterisation
 - Select the tools best suited for the analysis of your data